VoidDruid/Life-Lite/README.md

 # Life-Lite
 Trying to make a Unity version of cellar automaton "life" for Android with a lof of unnecessary features and animations, just for fun.
-There will be only scripts.
+There will be only scripts, materials and prefabs.